wingsuit-designsystem/wingsuit/docs/src/pages/assets/overview/index.md

 id: 'overview'
 title: 'Overview'
 ---

-Wingsuit will compile all assets which are `@import`ed inside the designsystem or inside your `apps/[app]/assets.js`.
+Wingsuit will compile all assets, which are `@import`ed inside the design system or your `apps/[app]/assets.js`.

-If you are missing an asset inside your `dist` folder - or your webpack auto reload is not working - check if this file is `@import`ed.
+If you are missing an asset inside your `dist` folder - or your webpack auto-reload is not working - check if this file is `@import`ed.

 You can configure the dist folder in your `wingsuit.conf.yml`.
 The default points `[root]/dist/app-[type]`.
 ```